Sondre071/Read-Menu/README.md

 ### Parameters

 The only parameter requirement is that at least one option is passed in somehow.
 The rest is optional.

 - Options: An array of options to be placed in the middle.
 - ExitOption: A string to be placed at the end, and returned when exiting the menu using `esc` or `q`.
-- MenuTitle: A string to render the title of the menu screen.
+- Header: A string to render the title of the menu screen.
-- TitleWidth: The number of columns the menu title will be padded to.
+- HeaderWidth: The number of columns the menu title will be added to.
-  - Default to 40.
+  - Defauls to 40.
+- Subheader: An array to render beneath the menu header.
 - MenuTextColor: The foreground color of the selected index, and the title.
   - Defaults to yellow.
 - CleanUpAfter: Clean up the menu and move the cursor back into base position upon returning.